 - Conduct a mock job search using a commercial website, such as Indeed.com, to better understand preferred qualifications and opportunities in your preferred geographical area.

 - Research license, certification and training requirements for all occupations through the Career One Stop.
 (This is especially helpful if you want to identify the occupations that require a specific major.)

 - Hear from people in the occupations you are considering.
-Browse the profiles published on A Day In the Life (Princeton Review), Career Videos (Career One Stop), Learn how to Become, JobShadow.com, Careers Out There, City Town Info, The Career Project, Road Trip Nation and Degree Story.
+Browse the profiles published on A Day In the Life (Princeton Review), Career Videos (Career One Stop), Learn how to Become, JobShadow.com, Careers Out There, City Town Info, and Road Trip Nation.

 - Browse the publication of commercial organizations or professional associations.
 For example, Explore Healthcare Careers is a popular resource.